devcontainers/devcontainers.github.io/_implementors/features.md

 ## Release

-_For information on distribution features, see [devcontainer-features-distribution.md](https://github.com/devcontainers/spec/blob/main/proposals/devcontainer-features-distribution.md)._
+_For information on distribution features, see [the dev container features distribution proposal](./features-distribution.md)._

 ## Execution